 What You Need

-2 teaspoon salt per pound of beans, divided
+2 teaspoons salt per pound of beans, divided

 Aromatics, like a bay leaf, peeled garlic, minced onion, or dried herbs (optional)